 Depression Is Not Always the Result of Low Serotonin

-Because it would be wrong to assume serotonin is the problem, even if you, as a patient, were taking prescription medication for depression, I would run a full range of diagnostic tests to get a comprehensive picture of what is really going on, including:
+Because it would be wrong to assume serotonin is the problem, even if you, as a patient, were taking prescription medication for depression, I would run a full range of tests and health panels to get a comprehensive picture of what is really going on, including:

 - A blood test to check for anemia and low thyroid function, as well as B-vitamin levels, methylation (homocysteine), blood sugar levels (HbgA1c), iron levels (ferritin), and possibly other things, depending on your case.

-- A saliva test (or, in some cases, a urine test) to measure your cortisol levels throughout the day.
+- A saliva or urine panel to measure your cortisol levels throughout the day.
 This way, we can determine the best approach to optimize your cortisol.

-- A urine test, which can tell us which neurotransmitters are too low or too high, and where your metabolism is getting stuck.
+- A urinary neurotransmitter panel, which can tell us your serotonin, GABA, dopamine, and adrenaline levels so we know which neurotransmitters are too low or too high, and where your metabolism is getting stuck.

 - An IgA and IgG food sensitivity panel, to determine whether you have a gluten sensitivity, dairy protein sensitivity, or reactions to other foods you eat, as well as to identify the severity of leaky gut.
-Any these factors can contribute to inflammation, which may be affecting your neurotransmitter balance.
+Any or these factors can contribute to inflammation, which may be affecting your neurotransmitter balance via the gut-brain axis.

-- A full genetic panel, which I run through a software program that enables me to analyze the neurotransmitter processes and how your body responds to stress.
+- A full genetic panel, which I run through a software program that enables me to analyze genes, such as MTHFR, COMT and MAO related to methylation, neurotransmitter processing, and how your body responds to stress.

-- A nutrient test, to see if there are any deficiencies that may be impairing proper neurotransmitter function.
+- A nutrient panel, to see if there are any deficiencies that may be impairing proper neurotransmitter function.

-- I also often recommend doing a urine test for organic acids, which are metabolites that tell us about mitochondrial function, oxidative stress, methylation, and nutrient use in your cells.
+- I also often recommend doing a urine panel for organic acids, which are metabolites that tell us about mitochondrial function, oxidative stress, methylation, and nutrient use in your cells.

 4 Key Ways to Rebalance Neurotransmitters Naturally